Observations of Startups by a Software Developer

 1. I’m primarily referencing software products.

-2. I consulted with a founder who had spent over $1m of his own money and never launched to a single customer.
+2. I worked with a founder who had spent a significant amount of their own money and never got a customer.

 3. It’s not to say that you shouldn’t hire contractors or consulting firms, but if your entire go-to-market strategy is hinges on contractors and consulting firms and you don’t have any staff, that’s bad.
 Having full-time staff that has interests aligned with the project over a long period of time and carries institutional knowledge is crucial.